rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Edellistä tietoa soveltamalla voimme luoda lausekkeen, joka sisältää tekstiä ja muuttujan, ja joka evaluoidaan tulostuksen yhteydessä: -->

-Putting the previous information into use, we can create an expression consisting of some text and a variable, which is evaluated in connection with the printing:
+Applying this knowledge, we can create an expression consisting of some text and a variable, which is evaluated in connection with the printing:

 <!-- ```java
 int x = 10;